Your Life on Purpose

 The Discipline Tracker is a tool that helps you see your purpose in real time: what you’re already doing to live with intention, and what you might change, stop doing, or start doing to bring you closer to joy.

-Remember, these aren’t resolutions — they’re disciplines.
+Remember, these are disciplines, not fleeting commitments.
 Fueled by your mantra, they shape how you live every day and adapt as your purpose evolves.
-Unlike short-term resolutions, disciplines are lasting practices that keep your actions aligned with your values.
+Unlike short-term goals, disciplines are lasting practices that keep your actions aligned with your values.

 This Is How Purpose Becomes Practice

 Purpose becomes practice through steady, intentional choices.
-When you take time to reflect, name what keeps you centered, and commit to daily actions that align with your values, the year ahead begins to take shape in a different way.
+When you take time to reflect, name what keeps you centered, and commit to daily actions that align with your values, life begins to take shape differently — not because it’s easier, but because it’s clearer.

 All Resources